VladimirP944/ProMan/README.md

 ## Features of the project

+- Drag and drop cards to another column or the same column in another order.
 - Register new user
 - Login with credentials
 - Choose Public or Private when create a new board